chrismbirmingham/hci-face/frontend/hci_face_bridge/README.md

 # hci_face_bridge

 This package will automatically start the face on QT and will recieve and play gestures from the HCI server backend.
+Currently only functions over a local area network.

-## Installation
+## Installation on QT

 To set up this bridge, clone the hci-face repository to the nuc.